LOtaviop/LOtaviop/README.md

-### Let me introduce my self.
+### Let me introduce myself.
 My name is Luiz Otávio

 I'm from Rio De janeiro 🇧🇷.
 I enjoy learn about technology and of course, as a brazilian, I love soccer.